The real difference

 Where Tray.ai wins

 - Composable agent hub.
-Reusable agent building blocks, smart data sources, and tool libraries — patterns a data-pipeline tool doesn’t naturally support.
+Reusable agent building blocks, smart data sources, tool libraries — patterns a data-pipeline tool doesn’t naturally support.

 - One contract, one governance.
 Pipelines, workflows, APIs, and agents share audit, RBAC, and observability.